sashther/ckb-conversion-tool/README.md

 ckb-conversion-tool
 ===================

-Scripts for converting between character sets used in Central Kurdish writing
+A script for converting non-standard Central Kurdish texts to standard mappings.

 Background